GhassanAlKurd/linear-regression-webapp/README.md

 - An interactive **Streamlit web app** for visualization
 - A fully deployed version on Streamlit Cloud

-This project is perfect for learning how linear regression actually works under the hood — beyond the black-box of machine learning libraries.
+This project is perfect for learning how linear regression actually works

 ---
 ![Python](https://img.shields.io/badge/Python-3.11-blue)